 While data visualization represents the graphical representation of information, data storytelling goes a step further.
 Think of data visualization as an illustration in a children's book that helps illuminate the scene.
 In contrast, data storytelling is the narrative as a whole, using visualizations to enhance the story, trigger emotions, and drive the audience to take action.
 It's a more comprehensive approach that combines visual elements with a compelling narrative.

 Data storytelling can be valuable for many different professionals.
-Whether you work in Business Intelligence, marketing, or data analytics, incorporating data stories in your presentations may help you successfully deliver your message and make an impact in your organization.
+Whether you work in Business Intelligence, marketing, or data analytics, incorporating data stories in your presentations may help you successfully deliver your message, better convey valuable insights, and make an impact in your organization.

 So how can this versatile approach be applied in practice?
 This question leads us to explore the practical applications of data storytelling.